-As a school we recognise staff have a vital role to play in safeguarding children because staff can identify concerns early, provide help for children, and prevent these concerns 6.2 exceleting.
+As a school we recognise staff have a vital role to play in safeguarding children because staff can identify concerns early, provide help for children, and prevent these concerns escalating.
 We also recognise that ALL staff have a responsibility to provide a safe environment in which children can learn.